open-edge-platform/datumaro/docs/source/docs/data-formats/formats/cityscapes.md

 0 124 134 elephant
 ```

-To make sure that the selected dataset has been added to the project, you can
-run `datum project info`, which will display the project information.

 ## Export to other formats

 Datumaro can convert a Cityscapes dataset into any other format [Datumaro supports](/docs/data-formats/formats/index.rst).